jorgegv/rage1/doc/BANKING-DESIGN.md

 - Element sets need not be big.
 In fact, they should be as small as possible, in order to fit in low RAM.
 We can have a big number of sets in high memory, up to 80 KB (5 x 16KB banks: 1,3,4,6,7)

+## Banked Game Data Implementation

+- A game DATASET (sprites, map, rules, btiles, etc.) must be self contained: pointers can only reference data that is either inside the same DATASET or the home memory bank.
+This allows to compile a game DATASET to a single binary with no external dependencies.

+- An ASSET RECORD structure is generated as the first element in the DATASET source file generated.
+It contains pointers to the asset tables inside the DATASET.

+- The DATASET binary file is compiled at a fixed ORG address of 0x5B00 (this is the address where it will be loaded at runtime).
+Since the ASSET RECORD structure is the first data item in the DATASET, and the address is known, we can access all the internal game data assets from the main code by using this structure and its internal pointers.

+- DATASETs are compressed after being compiled, and inserted as named binary data (a byte array) in a BANKED DATA SOURCE FILE, which is compiled with a "#pragma BANK N" directive.
+This generates a TAP file which loads the contents of extra memory banks and makes them available at runtime.

+- The DATASET REFERENCE TABLE (DRT) must be generated and included in main (non-banked) memory.
+This table contains triplets of (dataset, memory bank, source address), which are used to decompress the dataset into the final 0x5B00 runtime address.

+- The data in the DRT is used at runtime to select the proper DATASET and switch to the neded memory bank when starting the game, switching screens, ending game, etc.

 ## References